Home About Work Approach Impact Contact

 Ahead of Launch

 Training was live and assigned 24 days before the product launched.
-Enough lead time for learners to complete and retain, not so far out that knowledge faded by go-live.
+Enough lead time for learners to complete and retain, with go-live close enough that the content stayed fresh.

 Full outcome data available on the Impact page.
 View Impact →